 How can I finance a Chrysler?

-Typically, the most cost-effective way to finance a new Chrysler is through a secured car or personal loan from a bank, credit union or online lender.
+Typically, the most cost-effective way to finance a new Chrysler is through a secured car loan from a bank, credit union or online lender.
 However, this isn’t the fastest — it can be time-consuming to compare different lenders for the best rates.

 Can’t waste much time?
 Then you may want to consider financing or leasing directly from an authorized Chrysler dealership.

 Getting a new Chrysler financed through an authorized dealership is one of the fastest and easiest routes, but it can come with higher rates — unless you can get a discount.
 Current offers include 0% APR financing on several models including the 2020 Chrysler Pacifica and Pacifica Hybrid, as of June 2020.

 The local dealership you visit may also have special offers and promotions.
 And as with any loan, the actual rates you’re offered are based on your financial situation and past credit history.